garrettthomaskth/osde2e/docs/Addons.md

 - `ROSA_AWS_REGION` (we recommend setting this to `random`)
 - `ROSA_ENV` (set this to `integration`, `stage`, or `production` based on the environment the test is executing within).

 For an example build that tests an Addon on ROSA, search [this file](https://github.com/openshift/release/blob/master/ci-operator/jobs/openshift/osde2e/openshift-osde2e-main-periodics.yaml) for the configuration of `osde2e-stage-rosa-addon-prow-operator`.

 ### Addon Cleanup

 If your addon test creates or affects anything outside of the OSD cluster lifecycle, a separate cleanup action is required.
-If `ADDON_RUN_CLEANUP` is set to `true`, OSDe2e will run your test harness container a **second time** passing the argument `cleanup` to the container (as the first command line argument).
+If `ADDON_RUN_CLEANUP` is set to `true`, `osde2e` will run your test harness container a **second time** passing the argument `cleanup` to the container (as the first command line argument).

 There may be a case where a separate cleanup container/harness is required.
-That may be configured using the `ADDON_CLEANUP_HARNESSES` config option.
-It is formatted in the same way as `ADDON_TEST_HARNESSES`.
-This however, may cause some confusion as to what is run when:
+That may be configured using the `ADDON_CLEANUP_HARNESSES` config option, which is formatted in the same way as `ADDON_TEST_HARNESSES`.
+This however, may cause some confusion as to what is run when.
+The specific cases are laid out below:

-`ADDON_RUN_CLEANUP` is true, and `ADDON_CLEANUP_HARNESSES` is not set, OSDe2e will only run `ADDON_TEST_HARNESSES` again, passing the `cleanup` argument.
+`ADDON_RUN_CLEANUP` is true, and `ADDON_CLEANUP_HARNESSES` is not set, `osde2e` will only run `ADDON_TEST_HARNESSES` again, passing the `cleanup` argument.

-`ADDON_RUN_CLEANUP` is true, and `ADDON_CLEANUP_HARNESSES` is set, OSDe2e will only run the `ADDON_CLEANUP_HARNESSES`, passing no arguments.
+`ADDON_RUN_CLEANUP` is true, and `ADDON_CLEANUP_HARNESSES` is set, `osde2e` will only run the `ADDON_CLEANUP_HARNESSES`, passing no arguments.

 > *NOTE*: Your OSD clusters will automatically back themselves up to S3 in your AWS account.
-You can find these backups by running `aws s3 ls --profile osd`.
+You can find these backups
+> by running `aws s3 ls --profile osd`.
 You should probably clean them up as part of the cleanup phase of your build.

 ### Slack Notifications

 If you want to be notified of the results of your builds in slack, you can take advantage of [this feature](https://docs.ci.openshift.org/docs/how-tos/notification/).
 [Here](https://github.com/openshift/release/pull/16674/files#diff-d214756a87b37f0ad838abce8ddfa8993c7cd6a7614fc15384f5f3e4307f079aR1983) is an example PR of someone configuring slack alerts for an Addon.

-## **Querying results from Datahub**
+## Querying results from Datahub

 Once your job has been running in prow, you will be able to programmatically query Thanos/Prometheus for job results.
 All OSDe2e data points stored within Thanos/Prometheus are prefixed with `cicd_`.
-Currently there are three primary metrics stored:
+Currently, there are three primary metrics stored:

 ```
 cicd_event{environment="int",event="InstallSuccessful",install_version="openshift-v4.2.0-0.nightly-2020-01-15-224532",job="periodic-ci-openshift-osde2e-master-e2e-int-4.2-4.2",monitor="datahub",upgrade_version="openshift-v4.2.0-0.nightly-2020-01-15-231532"}